 Public engagement on trade

-- updates on the upgrade of the New Zealand-China free trade agreement
+- the upgrade of the New Zealand-China free trade agreement

 - the prospective New Zealand and European Union free trade agreement